A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Experiment

 \subsection{Multi-object Segmentation}

-\newcolumntype{E}{>{ \arraybackslash}p{0.055\textwidth}}
+\newcolumntype{E}{>{ \arraybackslash}p{0.06\textwidth}}

 All of the previous experiments focus on the segmentation of a single structure in the image.
 In this subsection, we examine the performance of our proposed model for multi-object segmentation, which is a fundamental task in medical imaging.
-In this experiment, the BTCV dataset from MICCAI 2015 Multi-Atlas Abdomen Labeling Challenge\cite{btcv2015} is used.
-The template masks for multiple objects used in this experiment are the bounding boxes for the organs, which can be extracted by detection networks \cite{baumgartner2021nndetection}.
-For a fair comparison, we concatenate the template masks with the original image as the input to provide the same prior information for U-Net and double U-Net.
-Besides standard TPSN and mlTPSN, we also test how the TPSN without ReLU Jacobian loss performs.
+We used the BTCV dataset from the MICCAI 2015 Multi-Atlas Abdomen Labeling Challenge\cite{btcv2015} for this experiment.
+The template masks for multiple objects used in this experiment were the bounding boxes for the organs, which can be extracted by detection networks \cite{baumgartner2021nndetection}.
+To provide the same prior information for U-Net and double U-Net, we concatenated the template masks with the original image as the input.

-The quantitative results are reported in Table \ref{tb:multiclass}.
-Our method achieves the best result among all the models in terms of the average Dice score, even compared to pixel-wise segmentation with the prior input.
-It demonstrates that the deformation-based segmentation model can acquire better geometric guidance from the shape prior, in the case when the topological priors are known.
-As in the experiments in the previous sections, our approach can always yield segmentation results with a correct topology.
-Our method can generally achieve the best in Hausdorff distance for most organs, although it is not as good as double U-Net when segmenting the liver.
-It may be due to the fact that the liver label masks are highly concave and the deformable segmentation model may sometimes fail to extract the boundary of the liver precisely.
+The quantitative results, as shown in Table \ref{tb:multiclass}, highlight the effectiveness of our method, which surpasses all other models.
+When using pixel-wise classification approaches, methods like UNet and doubleUNet face challenges in accurately preserving topology for all organs, even with prior input information.
+Notably, TeTrIs \cite{lee2019tetris} fails to maintain topology, as evidenced by the Betti number errors.
+Additionally, the mapping generated by TeTrIs is not guaranteed to be bijective, as indicated by the non-zero ReLU-Jacobian errors.
+This emphasizes the inadequacy of relying solely on Laplacian regularization to ensure mapping bijectivity.
+In contrast, our approach consistently produces segmentation results with correct topology and achieves superior Hausdorff distances for most organs.